About

 Itai Shelem – Studio Manager

 Itai is a podcast fanatic.
-He grew up on NPR, broadcast over radio airwaves, and later transitioned to downloading and syncing his favorite shows to an iPod.
-Things have come a long way since then.
+He grew up on NPR, back when it was broadcast over the airwaves, and later transitioned to downloading and syncing his favorite shows to an iPod.
 A child of the Silicon Valley, he returned to Israel after completing his master’s at Duke University.

 Gizem Ozdemir – Audio Engineer